replacementAI/A-Backtest-A-Day/README.md

 - XS = Cross Sectional

 ## Credits
-Most of the code was provided by @statarb on Twitter
+Code was provided by @quant_arb on Twitter